A surprising museum of manufacturing

 Taste the origins of Douwe Egberts and Pickwick

-At the cradle of Douwe Egberts you will of course find everything you need to know about the world-famous Jouster coffee and tea maker.
-From the popular D.E. gifts and nostalgic advertising paintings, to beautiful crockery, deliciously fragrant coffee roasters and an ingenious teapack machine.
-Various buildings also remind us of Douwe Egberts.
-Such as the striking shop De Witte Os (in 2018 the KLM house), the adjacent mansion, the Warehouse from 1898 and the eighteenth-century birthplace of founder Egbert Douwes.
-But as said: the museum offers more, because Joure is more.
+At the birthplace of Douwe Egberts, of course, you'll find everything about the world-famous Jouster coffee and tea maker.
+From the popular D.E gifts and nostalgic advertising murals, to magnificent tableware, deliciously fragrant coffee roasters and an ingenious tea-making machine.
+Several buildings also recall Douwe Egberts.
+Like the striking little store De Witte Os (since 2018 KLM house), the mansion, the warehouse and the birthplace of founder Egbert Douwes.

 Marvel at the fine technique of Frisian clocks

-Joure has always been a real craft village.
-Fueled by the flourishing trade in coffee and tea but also by the production of the famous Frisian clocks.
-Joure was the centre of the clock industry in the early nineteenth century.
-And still today the village has typical Frisian clock makers.
-Museum Joure also has an authentic clock factory, as well as a clock shop and the world's largest collection of the famous clockwork.
+Joure has traditionally been a real crafts village.
+Fueled by the flourishing trade in coffee and tea but also the production of the famous Frisian clocks.
+Joure was the center of the clock industry in the early nineteenth century.
+And still the village has typical Frisian clock making businesses.
+Museum Joure also has an authentic clock workshop, as well as a clock store and the world's largest collection of the famous clock.

 A photogenic little industrial site in the middle of Joure